QuantEcon/lecture-source-jl/style.md

 ## Work in Progress Discussions
 1. How best to stack arrays and unpack them for use with solvers/etc.?  `vec` was mentioned?
 2. Simple error handling of reasonable failures (e.g. returning a union with `Nothing`, etc.)  I am not sure we want to teach them about exceptions, for example.
-3. Can we really use Latex for labels?
-Is it stable enough with various backends?
-If so, I think that LatexStrings is the way to go.